-In January 2000, the FDA issued a regulation that defines the types of statements that can be made concerning the effect of a dictary supplement on the structure or function of the body pursuant to DSHEA.
+In January 2000, the FDA issued a regulation that defines the types of statements that can be made concerning the effect of a dietary supplement on the structure or function of the body pursuant to DSHEA.
 Under DSHEA, dietary supplement labeling may bear structure or function claims, which are claims that the products affect the structure or function of the body, without prior FDA approval, but with notification to the FDA.
-They may not bear a claim that they can prevent, treat, cure, mitigate or diagnose disease (a disease claim).
-The regulation describes how the FDA distinguishes disease claims from structure or function claims.
+They may not bear a claim that they can prevent, treat, cure, mitigate or diagnose disease (a disease (a disease claims that the structure or function claims.
 During 2004, the FDA issued a guidance, paralleling an earlier guidance from the FTC, defining a manufacturers obligations to substantiate structure/function claims.
 The FDA also issued a Structure/Function Claims Small Entity Compliance Guide.
 In addition, the agency permits companies to use FDA-approved full and qualified health claims for products containing specific ingredients that meet stated requirements.

 As a marketer of dietary and nutritional supplements and other products that are ingested by consumers, we are subject to the risk that one or more of the ingredients in our products may become the subject of regulatory action.
-A number of states restricted the sale of dietary supplements containing botanical sources of ephedrine alkaloids.
-As a result of these state regulations, we stopped sales of dietary supplements containing botanical sources of ephedrine alkaloids.
-As a result of these state regulations, we stopped sales of dietary supplements containing botanical sources of ephedrine alkaloids.
-As a result of these state regulations, we stopped sales of dietary supplements containing botanical sources of ephedrine alkaloids.
-On a shift in consumer preference for "ephedra free products" and a significant increase in products liability insurance premiums for products containing botanical sources of ephedrine group alkaloids.
-On December 31, 2002, we ceased sales of Thermojetics® original green herbal tablets containing ephedrine alkaloids derived from Chinese Ma huang, as well as Thermojetics® green herbal tablets and Thermojetics® gold herbal tablets (the latter two containing the herb Sida cordifolia which is another botanical source of ephedrine alkaloids).
+A number of states restricted the sale of dietary supplements containing botanical sources of ephedrine alkaloids due to a shift in consumer preference for "ephedra free products" and a significant increase in products liability insurance premiums for products containing botanical sources of ephedrine group alkaloids.
+On December 31, 2002, we ceased sales of Thermojetics original green herbal tablets containing ephedrine alkaloids derived from Chinese Ma huang, as well as Thermojetics green herbal tablets and Thermojetics gold herbal tablets (the latter two containing the herb Sida cordifolia which is another botanical source of ephedrine alkaloids).
 On February 6, 2004, the FDA published a rule finding that dietary supplements containing ephedrine alkaloids present an unreasonable risk of illness or injury under conditions of use recommended or suggested in the labeling of the product, or, if no conditions of use are suggested in the labeling, under ordinary conditions of use, and are therefore adulterated.